Smart meters 101 - What you need to know

-Yes, you can switch your energy supplier if you have a smart meter.
+Yes, you can switch your energy provider if you have a smart meter.
 In fact, switching becomes easier and faster because with a smart meter since you’ll have access to real-time data, you won’t need to wait for your next meter reading before the switch can be finalised.
 When you decide to switch suppliers, typically, you’ll have a 10-day cooling off period when you can cancel the switch and stay with your old provider without having to pay a termination fee.

 Just the way you are paying for the maintenance of your traditional meter, you will also have to pay for your smart meter.
 The electricity meter is owned by your electricity distributor who recovers the cost over time through your retailer.
 In short, the charges for installing and maintaining the smart meter is recovered through your electricity bill over time.